 The focus of an Imminent Hazard Evaluation is to determine actual or likely exposures within the ground surface, drinking water, or indoor air to human and environmental receptors under current site conditions and the surrounding environment based upon the potential for carcinogenic health effects.
 Risk Characterizations for Imminent Hazard Evaluations are conducted separately for safety, human health, and the environment, depending on the type of condition that triggered the need for the evaluation.
 The toxicity information used to characterize risk include reference doses and reference concentrations; and carcinogenic slope factors and unit risk values.

 The Massachusetts Oil and Hazardous Materials Release, Prevention and Response Act (M.G.L. c.21E) and the Massachusetts Contingency Plan (the MCP), 310 CMR 40.0000, contain the requirements and timeframes for completing the cleanup of releases.

-Many clients have reached out to CSE after receiving a MassDEP ‘Notice of Responsibility’ letter, indicating an urgent legal patter and that prompt action is necessary.
-CSE has help to decipher the legal and statutory liabilities, necessary response actions, and options available.
+Many clients have reached out to CSE after receiving a MassDEP ‘Notice of Responsibility’ letter, indicating an urgent legal matter and that prompt action is necessary.
+CSE can help to decipher the legal and statutory liabilities, necessary response actions, and options available.
 If you have received one of these letters, please review the Massachusetts Contingency Plan (MCP) First Year Compliance Fact Sheet and contact CSE as soon as possible to review your case.